tabrez-syed/mandalivia-astro/requirements/twitter/letter-to-thread.md

 1. **Opening Tweet**

    - Start with "🧵" to indicate a thread
+   - Consider two approaches to hooks:
+     - **Context-First**: Ground readers with a familiar reference before introducing the insight
-   - Lead with the most compelling question or fact
+     - **Question/Insight**: Lead with an intriguing question or observation
-   - Create curiosity without giving away the conclusion
+   - Aim for understated curiosity rather than sensationalism
-   - Example:
+   - Examples:

      ```
-     🧵 Did you know that hummingbirds technically shouldn't be able to fly?
-Their wings are too small according to everything we know about flight physics.

-     Yet these tiny acrobats do the impossible every day.
-Here's how: (1/5)
+     Context-First:
+     🧵 Those little yellow Post-it Notes on your desk took 12 years to become what they are today.

+     Sometimes an invention needs time to mature, like a seed waiting for the right season...
+(1/5)
+     ```

+     ```
+     Question/Insight:
+     🧵 Here's a puzzle nature had to solve: How do you design a bird that needs to hover in front of flowers but can't have big wings?

+     The answer changed everything we knew about flight.
+(1/4)
      ```

 2. **Story Development (2-4 tweets)**